Dr. David Slykhuis, Interim Department Head

 Location: Memorial Hall, Suite 3200

 M. Cancienne, K. Doubet, J. Kindig, D. Slykhuis

 E. Carbaugh, M. Cude, D. Haraway, S. Purcell, A. Wallace

 E. Imbrescia, D. Lane

-Grades Six Through Eight Master's Level Licensure Program
+Grades Six through Twelve Master’s Level Licensure Program

-Candidates should consult with the department head or an adviser in middle education early during the first year or as soon, thereafter, as possible to obtain information concerning the requirements for admission to teacher education.
-Candidates should contact the IDLS director for the General Education requirements for the IDLS major.
+Candidates should consult with the department head or an adviser in secondary education early during the first year or as soon, thereafter, as possible to obtain information concerning completing the related General Education and content area requirements, as well as the undergraduate and graduate education requirements.

-Candidates should note that they must be fully admitted to teacher education prior to registering for the courses included in the pre-professional middle education program.
-Candidates should also note that actual requirements may differ from the catalog requirements listed because of changes enacted by the Virginia Department of Education or other accrediting agencies after the catalog copy is approved.
-Therefore, it is especially important for candidates to confer with education advisers on a regular basis.
+Candidates should note that they must be fully admitted to teacher education prior to registering for courses in the pre-professional secondary education program.
+Candidates should also note that actual teacher licensure requirements may differ from the catalog requirements listed for a program because of changes enacted by the Virginia Department of Education or accrediting agencies after the catalog copy is approved.
+Therefore, it is important for students to confer with their education advisers on a regular basis.